FlowLikeWater93/Message-classifier-project/README.md

 <br><br>
 Please note that the pkl could not be uploaded to this repository because the file size was too large (larger than 100 MB)
 <br><br>
 Navigate to the "models" folder and run the following command
 <br><br>

 ```
-python train_classifier.py
+python train_classifier.py ../data/project2.db message_classifier.pkl
 ```
 <br>
 3- run.py :
 <br>
 This file reads the clean data generated from step 1 and saved into the SQLite database as well as the saved model message_classifier.pkl
 <br><br>
 Navigate to the "app" folder and run the following command
+<br><br>
+Make sure you install plotly version 5.11.0
 <br><br>

 ```